Music underpins eclectic array of Toronto film festival features

-These ranged from high profile galas like Francois Girard's 'Boychoir' and the Canadian premiere of Sundance favourite 'Whiplash' to Ethan Hawke's intimate and well received study of a former concert pianist.
+These ranged from high profile galas like Francois Girard's 'Boychoir' and the Canadian premiere of Sundance favorite 'Whiplash' to Ethan Hawke's intimate and well received study of a former concert pianist.

 "Music is important to all film makers.
 It's a very important part of the film vocabulary and we all cherish the tool," Girard told Reuters.
 "I trust music more than the words when it comes to depicting emotions."